What Can You Do with a Law Degree?

-Juris Doctor or J.D. is a foundational law degree for aspiring attorneys.
-In most U.S. states, without it, it is impossible to sit for the bar exam and become licensed to practice law.
-Whether you choose to put your education to use within a government agency or at a boutique law firm, a J.D. program—often lasting three years—prepares you for a broad array of legal careers through courses on civil procedure, constitutional law, criminal law and more.
+A Juris Doctor or JD is a foundational law degree for aspiring attorneys.
+In most U.S. states, it is impossible to sit for the bar exam and become licensed to practice law without a JD.
+Often lasting three years, a JD program can prepare you for a broad array of legal careers with courses on civil procedure, constitutional law, criminal law, and more.

-A J.D. might also be useful outside of typical legal settings like the courtroom.
-In those cases, J.D. holders need to know how to leverage their education within a specific industry.
-Alternatively, those who wish to specialize in a particular area of law can earn a Master of Laws (LL.M.) after completing a J.D. program.
-By contrast, Master of Laws (LL.M.) programs generally take a year to complete.
+A JD can also be useful outside of typical legal settings like the courtroom if you know how to leverage your education within a specific industry.
+Alternatively, those who wish to specialize in a particular field of law can earn a Master of Laws (LLM) after completing a JD program.
+LLM programs generally take a year to complete.

-Learn more about traditional law jobs and non-lawyer jobs with a law degree in the following paragraphs.
+Read on to learn more about traditional law jobs and non-lawyer jobs you may pursue with a law degree.

 Pepperdine University